 - Tailor Agile to our client's industry and organizational context, building on all recognized international frameworks such as SAFe, LeSS, Spotify and Nexus.
-In addition, we have a business relationship with Lean Startup Co.
+In addition, we have a business relationship with Lean Startup Co and Sooner Safer Happier.

-- Bring proven accelerators and tools, including our Agile Lab, Agile Maturity Scan, Retrospective IQ App and Agile Leadership Assessment to kickstart client transformation journeys
+- Bring proven accelerators and tools, including our Agile Lab, Agile Maturity Scan, Retrospective IQ App, Agile Leadership Assessment and Agile Organisation framework to kickstart client transformation journeys

 - Support clients at all points along their transformation journey; designing and delivering Agile transformations, providing quality assurance and setting up Agile enterprise ventures

 - Train and coach teams, program management and executive leadership in basic, advanced, certified and executive Agile learnings.
 We have directly trained and coached over 10,000 client professionals globally to date